lucax88x/PrimitiveObsession/README.md

 }
 ```

-you will be able to consume and create it as a primitive, as in the following example:
+you will get the benefit to consuminging and creating it as a primitive, as in the following example:

 ```csharp